rcsb/mmtf/spec.md

 - Split-list delta encoded.
 - Integer encoded with a multiplier of 100.
 - Decodes into an array of 32-bit floats.
+- Decoding instructions:
+	1. Get 32-bit signed integers from 8-bit unsigned integers input.
+	2. Apply split-list delta decoding to output from step 1.
+	3. Apply integer decoding with a divisor of 100 to output from step 2.
+	4. Return output from step 3.

 #### xCoordBig & xCoordSmall, yCoordBig & yCoordSmall, zCoordBig & zCoordSmall